Iliotibial Band Syndrome (ITBS)

 Click here to learn more about how BFST® and Inferno Wraps® work.

-With these 3 easy therapies, cold compression, ultrasound and BFST®, you will notice significantly reduced pain, faster healing, and an incredible improvement in the range of motion of your knee.
+With these 3 easy therapies, cold compression, BFST® and the Knee-Flex® Passive Knee Stretch Device, you will notice significantly reduced pain, faster healing, and an incredible improvement in the range of motion of your knee.

 If you are experiencing knee pain, it is recommended that you see your doctor for a proper diagnosis as there are many injuries and conditions that could be the cause of your pain.
 An MRI will help your doctor determine what damage has been done, the proper treatments, whether surgery is necessary, and which procedure will be performed.
 Speak to your doctor before using any of our outstanding products, to make sure they're right for you and your condition.